- Available statewide in VIC

 How NewDoc serves Victoria

-Victoria has approximately 7.10 million residents (Australian Bureau of Statistics, September 2025).
-NewDoc telehealth is available statewide for eligible Medicare cardholders, regardless of suburb.
-There are no catchment restrictions and you do not need to be an existing NewDoc patient.
+Victoria has approximately 7.1 million residents (Australian Bureau of Statistics, September 2025).
+NewDoc telehealth serves all eligible Medicare cardholders across the state, regardless of suburb or catchment.

 Bulk billing in Victoria